frida/frida-website/_i18n/en/_posts/2026-01-18-frida-17-6-0-released.markdown

 Let’s take a closer look at the Android-side stability work.

+Before diving into Zygote and system_server, it’s worth calling out an important piece of groundwork: our SELinux userspace library has been rebased onto a much newer upstream to support modern binary policy formats, while retaining Android M–specific behavior, thanks to [@AeonLucid][].

 Historically, our Zygote handling relied on injecting frida-agent in order to observe fork() transitions via our child gating feature.
 We had to inject code there because the system does not allow spawning an app in a suspended state